(1) Scope and application.

 (c) Declassification to potentially gassy operations.
-Underground construction gassy operations may be declassified to potentially gassy when air monitoring results remain under 10 percent of the lower explosive limit for methane or other flammable gases for three consecutive days.
+Underground construction gassy operations may be declassified to potentially gassy when air monitoring results remain under 10% of the lower explosive limit for methane or other flammable gases for 3 consecutive days.

 (12) Gassy operations—Additional requirements.
-Only acceptable equipment, maintained in suitable condition, shall be used in gassy operations.
+You must only use acceptable equipment, maintained in suitable condition, in gassy operations.

-(a) Mobile diesel-powered equipment used in gassy operations shall be either approved in accordance with the requirements of 30 C.F.R.
-Part 36 (formerly Schedule 31) by MSHA, or shall be demonstrated by the employer to be fully equivalent to such MSHA-approved equipment, and shall be operated in accordance with that part.
+(a) Mobile diesel-powered equipment used in gassy operations must be either approved in accordance with the requirements of 30 C.F.R.
+Part 36 (formerly Schedule 31) by MSHA, or you must demonstrate it to be fully equivalent to such MSHA-approved equipment, and it must be operated in accordance with that part.

-(b) Each entrance to a gassy operation shall be prominently posted with signs notifying all entrants of the gassy classification.
+(b) You must prominently post each entrance to a gassy operation with signs notifying all entrants of the gassy classification.

-(c) Smoking shall be prohibited in all gassy operations and the employer shall be responsible for collecting all personal sources of ignition, such as matches and lighters, from all persons entering a gassy operation.
+(c) Smoking must be prohibited in all gassy operations and you must be responsible for collecting all personal sources of ignition, such as matches and lighters, from all persons entering a gassy operation.

-WAC, Part H, shall be maintained when hot work is performed.
+WAC, Part H, when hot work is performed.

-(e) Once an operation has met the criteria in subsection (11)(a)(i) of this section, warranting classification as gassy, all operations in the affected area, except the following, shall be discontinued until the operation either is in compliance with all of the gassy operation requirements or has been declassified in accordance with (c) of this subsection:
+(e) Once an operation has met the criteria in subsection (11)(a)(i) of this section, warranting classification as gassy, you must discontinue all operations in the affected area, except the following, until the operation either is in compliance with all of the gassy operation requirements or has been declassified in accordance with (c) of this subsection:

 (i) Operations related to the control of the gas concentration;